yjacolin/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

    described widgets.
    See http://blog.vitu.ch/10142013-1847/write-your-own-qgis-form-elements

+.. tip:: **Relative Path in widgets**

+   If the path which is selected with the file browser is located in the same directory as the .qgs project file or below, paths are converted to relative paths.
+This increases portability of a qgs project with multimedia information attached.

+   This is enabled only for File Name, Photo and Web View at this moment.

 With the **Attribute editor layout**, you can now define :index:`built-in forms` (see figure_fields_2_).
 This is useful for data entry jobs or to identify